mjpawesome/ios-sprint-challenge-pokedex-objc/Manual-Reference-Counting.md

 2. Which of these objects is autoreleased?
 Why?

 	1. `NSDate *yesterday = [NSDate date];`

+        yes, we don't own it

 	2. `NSDate *theFuture = [[NSDate dateWithTimeIntervalSinceNow:60] retain];`

+    No.  We're retaining the object.

 	3. `NSString *name = [[NSString alloc] initWithString:@"John Sundell"];`

+    No.  We've created an instance of the object that we own.

 	4. `NSDate *food = [NSDate new];`
+    No.  We've created a new instance we own.

 	5. `LSIPerson *john = [[LSIPerson alloc] initWithName:name];`
+    No.  We've recreated a new instance we own.

 	6. `LSIPerson *max = [[[LSIPerson alloc] initWithName:@"Max"] autorelease];`
+    Yes, we've used the autorelease functionality.

 3. Explain when you need to use the `NSAutoreleasePool`.

+From Apple's documentation:

+If you write a loop that creates many temporary objects.
+You may use an autorelease pool block inside the loop to dispose of those objects before the next iteration.
+Using an autorelease pool block in the loop helps to reduce the maximum memory footprint of the application.

+If you spawn a secondary thread.
+You must create your own autorelease pool block as soon as the thread begins executing; otherwise, your application will leak objects.

 4. Implement a convenience `class` method to create a `LSIPerson` object that takes a `name` property and returns an autoreleased object.